Mary Carryl

-Mary Carryl (d.
-22 November 1809) was an Irish-born loyal servant and friend of the celebrated Ladies of Llangollen.
+Mary Carryl (died 22 November 1809) was an Irish-born loyal servant and friend of the celebrated Ladies of Llangollen.
 She served them up to her death; and when the Ladies died, they shared the same grave.

 Early life in Ireland

 Mary Carryl was brought up in a poor family in Ross in County Wexford.
 Little is known about her until she was employed by Lady Elizabeth "Betty" and Sir William Fownes, 2nd Baronet, at the Woodstock Estate near Inistioge, County Kilkenny, Ireland.
 He inherited the baronetcy from his father Sir William Fownes, 1st Baronet, the Mayor of Dublin, and over 21,000 acres from his grandfather.
-When Fownes married Elizabeth Ponsonby, he had received £4,000 as a dowry and the couple built the six-bayed, three-storey Woodstock House in County Kilkenny in 1745-7.
+When Fownes married Elizabeth Ponsonby, he had received £4,000 as a dowry and the couple built the six-bayed, three-storey Woodstock House in County Kilkenny in 1745–7.
 In 1769, the Fownes had a thirteen-year-old guest to stay for some time named Sarah Ponsonby, who was Elizabeth's cousin and the orphaned daughter of Chambré Brabazon Ponsonby.
 She attended school at Kilkenny.

 Sarah developed a friendship with Eleanor Butler, which was not approved of by the Fownes nor by Eleanor's family guardians.
 When the friendship began, Sarah was an unhappy thirteen-year-old orphan; she was captivated by the well-educated Eleanor Butler, a 30-year-old spinster no longer considered marriageable.
 Sarah was also receiving unwanted attention from Sir William, her guardian.

 When Eleanor Butler ran away from home, she was hidden in Sarah's room and Mary smuggled in food for her stowaway.
 Eventually Butler and Ponsonby agreed that they could leave Ireland together.
 They went to Llangollen in Wales where they set up home in a cottage called Plas Newydd.
-Meanwhile Mary, who was known as Mary the Bruiser, had been fired after throwing a candlestick that wounded another servant.
+Meanwhile, Mary, who was known as Mary the Bruiser, had been fired after throwing a candlestick that wounded another servant.
 Mary's prospects were saved when Eleanor and Sarah sent for her to come to Llangollen.